ros2/ros2_documentation/Building-ROS-2-on-Linux-with-Eclipse-Oxygen.md

 **Note: Some people have reported issues about this tutorial.
 If the steps work for you please leave a comment on https://github.com/ros2/ros2/issues/495 .
 If they don't then please comment with the first step that didn't work.**

 This tutorial is based on a clean ubuntu-16.04.2 install and eclipse oxygen with egit.
 It uses RTI Connext as middleware for Realtime performance.
-The original Install site is perhaps more up-to-date, so check it for info. https://github.com/ros2/ros2/wiki/Linux-Development-Setup
+The [original Install page](Linux-Development-Setup.md) is perhaps more up-to-date, so check it for info.

 Install:
 ```